-The reason some experts are researching and talking about 6G, though, is because big changes are in the works for internet technology in general.
+The reason some experts are talking about 6G technology, though, is because big changes are in the works for internet technology in general.
 Consumers are using more devices and consuming internet data at record rates, incorporating Wi-Fi into virtually all aspects of everyday life.
 And wireless companies are rushing to compete with traditional, broadband internet providers, hoping to meet rising demand with robust and flexible cellular networks.

 4G vs. 5G vs. 6G—the gradual evolution of wireless technology